fqian5/fqian5.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantum computing and Quantum information
+  - Quantum computing
-  - Tensor network method
+  - Tensor network

 # Education to show in About widget
 education: